Table of contents

 The circuit, shown below, is a four-bit parallel-in serial-out register.

-Output of previous Flip Flop is connected to the input of the next one via a combinational circuit.
+Output of the previous flip Flop is connected to the input of the next one via a combinational circuit.

-The binary input word B0, B1, B2, B3 is applied though the same combinational circuit.
+The binary input data bits B0, B1, B2, B3 are applied through the same combinational logic circuit.

-There are two modes in which this circuit can work namely - shift mode or load mode.
+There are two modes in which this circuit can work, namely - shift mode and load mode.

-When the shift/load bar line is low (0), the AND gate 2, 4 and 6 become active they will pass B1, B2, B3 bits to the corresponding flip-flops.
-On the low going edge of clock, the binary input B0, B1, B2, B3 will get loaded into the corresponding flip-flops.
-Thus parallel loading takes place.
+When the shift/load bar line is low (0), the AND gates 2, 4 and 6 become active, and they will pass B1, B2, B3 bits to the corresponding flip-flops.
+On the low going edge of the clock, the binary inputs B0, B1, B2, B3 will get loaded into the corresponding flip-flops.
+Thus, the parallel loading takes place.

-When the shift/load bar line is low (1), the AND gate 2, 4 and 6 become inactive.
-Hence the parallel loading of the data becomes impossible.
-But the AND gate 1,3 and 5 become active.
-Therefore the shifting of data from left to right bit by bit on application of clock pulses.
-Thus the parallel in serial out operation takes place.
+When the shift/load bar line is low (1), the AND gates 2, 4 and 6 become inactive.
+Hence, the parallel loading of the data becomes impossible.
+But the AND gates 1,3 and 5 become active.
+Therefore the shifting of data takes place from left-to-right bit-by-bit on the application of clock pulses.
+Thus, the parallel-in serial-out operation takes place.